Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Season.
 Season salmon with sea salt and black pepper right before adding to pan.
 (Doing it right before ensures that the salmon stays dry.

 - Sear.
 Add the fish, skin side down, in a single layer.
 Use a fish spatula to press down on each fillet for about 10 seconds to prevent curling .
 Sear until 80-90% opaque.
-(This is the same method I use for classic pan seared salmon, where I explain this technique in more detail.)
+(This is the same method I use for classic pan fried salmon, where I explain this technique in more detail.)

 - Finish salmon.
 Flip salmon fillets and cook until medium.
 Remove the salmon from the pan and transfer to a plate.
 Cover with foil to keep warm.